Nafees10/qui/docs/events.md

 # resizeEvent()

-This is called when the widget has been resized.
-The widget should call `this.requestUpdate()` so that it's parent widget will update it, so it can re-draw itself to fit the new size.
+This is called when the widget has been resized, _or_ if it's parent was resized.
+This being called does not necessary mean the widget's size was changed.
+If a widget needs to know if it's size changes, it should keep a copy of `this._size` or `this.size` and match in `resizeEvent()`.
-Keep in mind that widgets should never alter their size.
+The widget should call `this.requestUpdate()` in `resizeEvent` so that it's parent widget will update it, so it can re-draw itself to fit the new size.

 # activateEvent(bool)